 French liqueurs have made their mark on history and our palates.
-A good French liqueur is not just an aperitif but a good conversation starter as well.
+An excellent French liqueur is not just an aperitif but also a good conversation starter.
 From homemade to age-old distilleries, from politically to morally provocative, public opinion on French liqueurs has always been in motion, while their essence remains the same.

-Perhaps the most controversial liquor, Absinthe was created as a medicinal product and used as a cure for malaria, before it grew wildly popular amongst the French Boheme in the 19th century.
-Made with wormwood and green anise, from which it gets it’s signature green color, absinthe was nicknamed “the green fairy” for the supposed hallucinogenic effects it had on consumers.
-The consecutive general ban placed on absinthe 1915 caused a slew of anise-flavored liqueurs to follow in its wake to satisfy the high demand.
-In recent years lore and myth caused absinthe to become a hot commodity in the United States, restaurateurs smuggling in bottles for private use and special guests until the ban was finally lifted a few years ago.
-Today absinthe is experiencing the same popularity as over one hundred years ago, has become the new “it drink” of hipsters and daredevils of the bar scene.
+Perhaps the most controversial liquor, Absinthe, was created as a medicinal product and used as a cure for malaria before it grew wildly popular amongst the French Boheme in the 19th century.
+Made with wormwood and green anise, from which it gets its signature green color, Absinthe was nicknamed “the green fairy” for the supposed hallucinogenic effects it had on consumers.
+The consecutive general ban placed on absinthe 1915 caused a slew of anise-flavored liqueurs to follow to satisfy the high demand.
+In recent years lore and myth caused Absinthe to become a hot commodity in the United States, with restaurateurs smuggling in bottles for private use and special guests until the ban was finally lifted a few years ago.
+Today Absinthe is experiencing the same popularity as over one hundred years ago; it has become the bar scene’s new “it drink” of hipsters and daredevils.

-The traditional aperitif of the south of France, where it is also called Pastaga, locals drink Pastis clear or with cold water to cool down in the hot summer months.
-Made with licorice root and star anise, Pastis is clear like Ouzo, until it is mixed with water, at which point it becomes clouded and milk.
+The traditional aperitif of the south of France, where it is also called Pastaga; locals drink Pastis clear or cold water to cool down in the hot summer months.
+Made with licorice root and star anise, Pastis is clear like Ouzo until it is mixed with water, at which point it becomes clouded and milk.

-A clear, sweet liqueur, anisette is made from a maceration of green anise and 15 other seeds and herbs that are blended with neutral spirit and simple syrup.
+A clear, sweet liqueur anisette is made from a maceration of green anise and 15 other seeds and herbs blended with neutral spirit and simple syrup.
 Compared to most anise-flavored liqueurs, anisette also has a lower percentage of alcohol (25% vs. 40%).

-Cognac´s friendly rival, Armagnac is made in the historic region of Gascony halfway between Bordeaux and the Pays Basque and is the oldest brandy style in France (over 100 years older than Cognac).
-Like Cognac, it uses the Ugni Blanc and Colombard grapes along with others like Bacco and Folle Blanche.
+Cognac’s friendly rival, Armagnac, is made in the historical region of Gascony halfway between Bordeaux and the Pays Basque and is the oldest brandy style in France (over 100 years older than Cognac).
+Like Cognac, it uses the Ugni Blanc and Colombard grapes and others like Bacco and Folle Blanche.
 After distillation, Armagnac is traditionally aged in a 400-liter pièce armagnacaise.
 Armagnac styles include 3 Étoiles (3 stars), which are minimum 2 years old; Réserve or VSOP (at least 5 years old); Napoléon, XO or Vieille Réserve (at least 6 years old); and Hors d’âge (at least 10 years old).

 Named after the town of Cognac, the production of this famous French brandy has not changed over the past 300 years.
-Distilled twice in pot stills and aged a minimum of two years French oak barrels from Limousin or Tronçais, Cognac must be made from 90% Ugni Blanc, Folle Blanche, or Colombard grapes, although the most popular variety in today’s production is the Ugni Blanc, also known as Saint-Emilion.
-The production of Cognac is controlled by the Cognac AOC.
+Distilled twice in pot stills and aged a minimum of two years, French oak barrels from Limousin or Tronçais, Cognac must be made from 90% Ugni Blanc, Folle Blanche, or Colombard grapes.
+However, the most popular variety in today’s production is the Ugni Blanc, also known as Saint-Emilion.
+The Cognac AOC controls the production of Cognac.

 Cognac travel notes and other interesting facts – by Genevieve Mc Carthy from her visit to the region.